AresMUSH/aresmush/plugins/rooms/help/en/room_setup.md

 ## Areas

-The room area shows up on the 'where' list to show you which part of the grid someone is in.
+Areas are used to group rooms together to represent different regions of the game.

-`area [<room name>=]<name>` - Sets the room area.
-Leave name blank to clear.
+`area/set [<room name>=]<area name>` - Sets the room area.
+Leave area name blank to clear.
+Omitting
+    the room name will set the area in your current room.

 ## Grid Coordinates